-What if you could put your logo on every email and users could see it before opening the message?
-BIMI, aka “Brand Indicators for Message Identification”, is making this happen!
+What if you could put your logo on every email so users could see it before opening the message?
+BIMI, aka “Brand Indicators for Message Identification”, makes this happen!

 BIMI (Brand Indicators for Message Identification) brings customer logos for authenticated brands to consumers’ inboxes, showcasing the logos next to the email subject line.
 Other platforms, such as Twitter or Instagram, have long used this type of verification as a trust seal.
 Now BIMI is applying this to email!

-BIMI not only helps to establish trust, but also increases brand visibility.
-While Verizon Media (with their brands “Yahoo” and “AOL”) already introduced BIMI logos more than a year ago, Gmail is currently BETA testing.
-Opening it up to the public is expected this summer, but there’s no official statement nor starting date.
+BIMI not only helps to establish trust but also increases brand visibility.
+While Yahoo already introduced BIMI logos more than a year ago, Gmail only caught up recently.

-As opposed to Verizon, Gmail demands a “Verified Mark Certificate” (a so-called “VMC”) as a requirement to display the logo in the consumer’s inbox.
-It is expected in the industry that Gmail will be a driver for establishing BIMI as a standard and that many other providers may follow in the future.
+As opposed to Yahoo, Gmail demands a “Verified Mark Certificate” (a so-called “VMC”) as a requirement to display the logo in the consumer’s inbox.
+Gmail will likely be a driver for establishing BIMI as a standard that many other providers may follow in the future.

-There is good news for everyone waiting for their BIMI logo to be displayed on Gmail!
-Last week, Mapp successfully received our first client’s “Verified Mark Certificate” (VMC) for “Josef Witt GmbH”.
+Mapp recently received our first client’s “Verified Mark Certificate” (VMC) for “Josef Witt GmbH”.
 The Witt-Gruppe is combining ten fashion brands for best agers under its roof.
-The group has been successfully shifting its focus from catalog sales to eCommerce activities, with 18 online stores and more than 15 million customers a year.
+The group has successfully shifted its focus from catalogue sales to eCommerce activities, with 18 online stores and more than 15 million customers a year.

-The process is still very new to digital marketers in the email hemisphere and there are several steps needed to receive the certificate.
-The process may seem familiar to you, as it bears resemblance to requesting an SSL certificate:
+The process is still very new to digital marketers in the email hemisphere, and several steps are needed to receive the certificate.
+The process may seem familiar to you, as it bears a resemblance to requesting an SSL certificate: